Usage of Rate Change and Constant Blocks

 nis an integer.
 You can choose any value for the block parameter Output port sample time options as long as Sample time multiple uses a value

 When the input and output clocks are not synchronous to each other, to avoid insertion of a bypass register in the HDL code generated for the Repeat and Rate Transition blocks, insert one unit delay following the Repeat and Rate Transition blocks in your model.

-Decreasing the Sample Rate.
-To reduce the sample rate, you can use a DownSample or a Rate Transition block.
+To reduce the sample rate, you can use a Downsample (DSP System Toolbox) or a Rate Transition block.
 To use the Downsample block, you must have DSP System Toolbox installed.
 When you use these blocks, leave the block parameters to the default settings.